jkerr321/jen-johnson/content/posts/ebi.md

     Financial-Times/next-front-page
     Financial-Times/next-search-page
-    INFO: ‘Procfile’ has no match for ‘web’ in ‘Financial-Times/next-signup’ ...
+    INFO: ‘Procfile’ has no match for ‘web’ in ‘Financial-Times/next-signup’

 We were able to come up with a basic specification which had a lot of scope for iterative enhancement.
 Some of the design decisions that came out of that definition were:

-* [**Caching is hard](https://martinfowler.com/bliki/TwoHardThings.html), so let’s not do it** — when wanting to run queries on files, it’s very tempting as an engineer to store those files, so it’s more efficient for future queries.
+* **[Caching is hard](https://martinfowler.com/bliki/TwoHardThings.html), so let’s not do it** — when wanting to run queries on files, it’s very tempting as an engineer to store those files, so it’s more efficient for future queries.
 However, then we have to deal with all the problems of having a cache (storage, keeping up to date etc).
 GitHub does an excellent job of hosting the files for us, so for our use case it’s fine to stand on their shoulders.

 * **Start off simple, and do one thing, and one thing well** (like Tako).
 Let GitHub do most of the work of hosting and caching our code.
 The ideal is something a developer can run as quickly as putting something in a text box in the GitHub search box.